The 10 Most Costly Mistakes Home Buyers Make

 buyers make" will help you when making your decision when to buy and how much you can afford.

-“Although exceptions do occur, buying now nearlalways proves wiser than
+“Although exceptions do occur, buying now nearly always proves wiser than

 You Can Own the Home You Want.
 When Weighing the pros and cons of

-renting versus buying, it pays to look into a variety of buying options even i
+renting versus buying, it pays to look into a variety of buying options even if

 you only plan to stay in the home a couple of years.
 Consider purchasing at a

-bargain price, buying a fixer upper where you can quickly create Value, o
+bargain price, buying a fixer upper where you can quickly create Value, or

 buying a home that would make a good rental property investment.